★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Scale supports breadth of stocked assortment and purchasing leverage; private label (approx 20% of sales) can improve margin/control.
+Scale supports breadth of stocked assortment and purchasing leverage; private label (about 19% of 2025 U.S. stocked sales) can improve margin/control.
 Advantage is meaningful but not exclusive versus other scaled distributors and e-commerce players.

 Erosion risks